 The study of functions.
 This course is a gateway to the study of higher level mathematics and a useful preparation for courses with quantitative content.
 Students investigate the principles, properties, and applications of several common types of functions from numerical, algebraic, and graphical perspectives and use these functions to model real world problems.
-Principle types include polynomial, rational, composite and inverse functions.
+Principal types include polynomial, rational, composite, and inverse functions.
 The course also introduces exponential and logarithmic functions and briefly examines absolute value, root, step, and piecewise functions.
-Students use graphing calculators extensively.
 (Offered: Every Fall, Spring & Summer)

-Prereq: MAT 096 (MAT 106) or MAT 096S or satisfactory placement; ENG 090 and ENG 094, or satisfactory placement.
-Placement tests are used only for initial course placement; see catalog for details.
+Prereq: MAT 096 or MAT 120 or satisfactory placement or concurrent enrollment in MAT 003; Placement tests are used only for initial course placement; see catalog for details.
+Recomm: Consultation with an advisor to determine appropriate math placement.